 Why you might need

 Shoulder surgery is not always necessary.
 Visit us for a complete evaluation of your shoulder problem.
 If you require surgery the earlier the better – delaying surgical repair can make the problem difficult to treat later on.

 There are several medical conditions and injuries that are the root cause of shoulder pain, but not all of them call for surgery.
-At the Bay Area Orthopaedic & Sports Specialists practice we assess your condition and treat you accordingly.
+At the Bay Area Orthopaedic & Sports Specialists practice our Oakland shoulder doctors assess your condition and treat you accordingly.

 Most often, pain is caused by a rotator cuff problem such as bursitis, tendonitis, or even a rotator cuff tear.